Fozzyack/simple-fuzzy-finder/README.md

 ## Discovery

-Turns out you cannot get the user to directly cd into a directory through a C++ program.
-This needs to be installed alongside some sort of shell script.
+- Turns out you cannot get the user to directly cd into a directory through a C++ program.
+This needs to be installed
+- You do need to tamper with your shell in order to run this.
+Might add to the dotman installer to help with the installation of tools.

 ## Solution